finalyards/ZOO-esp32/comms/ble-custom/README.md

 Note that the value keeps increasing, once a second.

-This could be a measurement you are observing, off the ESP32 device.
+This could be any measurement you are observing, off the ESP32 device.
 It is transmitted *on demand*, the *device* making the initiative of telling the BLE stack that something has changed.
 It *is* cool.

-### Make your mark
+### Show your color

 One of the characteristics is for steering the RGB LED on the devkit.
 Provide three-byte values for its red, green and blue components, to set it to different values.

 <!--
-*tbd. screenshots*
+*tbd. image*
 -->

 ### Logs

-While that happened, the ESP32 has provided some logs, telling how it sees the events:
+While that happened, the ESP32 has provided some logs, telling us how it sees the events:

 ```
 [...]